Masses missing from TNG specification

 The main issue is that we currently don't have anyone responsible for tng.

-#3 Updated by Magnus Lundborg almost 3 years ago
+#3 Updated by Magnus Lundborg about 3 years ago

 - Project changed from GROMACS to TNG trajectory library